hugginsio/tree-sitter-x12/README.md

 # tree-sitter-x12

-A [tree-sitter] grammar for X12 EDI.
+A [tree-sitter] grammar for EDI X12.

 This grammar does not validate the content or structure of the EDI document.
 It's really just meant to enable basic highlighting support in your favorite text editors.